That Atlantic salmon farm was on its last legs — and Washington state knew it

 “We don’t have a whole lot of structural engineers on staff to go out and inspect our lease facilities,” Smillie said.

 DNR’s 5,000 aquatic lease holders include everything from marinas to oyster farms.
-“We rely on them to make sure that their facility is in good shape and doesn’t fall apart,” Smillie said.
+“We really rely on them to make sure that their facility is in good shape and doesn’t fall apart,” Smillie said.

 He said the Washington Department of Fish and Wildlife inspects salmon farms, but not for structural integrity, just to make sure the fish are healthy.